Transversal Structures in Graph Systems: A Survey: Random graph systems

-In the above theorem, each graph in the given system intersect with the same random graph $G(n,p)$.
+In the above theorem, each graph in the given system intersects with the same random graph $G(n,p)$.
 They \cite{2023Anastosrobust} also considered a system that consists of $n$ independent random subgraphs of a Dirac graph.